 Their MarTech platforms were disconnected and designed for the specific needs of each business unit, with limited compatibility throughout.
 Their online presence, which just a few years prior was ahead of the competition, needed to be refreshed to address the latest trends, including the newer mobile and tablet-based formats.
-And there was an opportunity for increased coordination and alignment across the organization.
+And there was an opportunity for increased co-ordination and alignment across the organisation.

-“We realized that digitally speaking, we were miles apart and about to fragment ourselves further trying to keep up with the pace of change,” said Lack.
+“We realised that digitally speaking, we were miles apart and about to fragment ourselves further trying to keep up with the pace of change,” said Lack.

-And with over 90% of consumers starting their tire shopping journey online, this just wouldn’t do.
-Lack estimates it’s a journey that consists of anywhere from 15 to 25 steps and several unnecessarily repetitive questions, like what’s your vehicle’s year, make, and model?
-You’re right back to selecting a tire you’ve already picked out online.
+And with over 90% of consumers starting their tyre shopping journey online, this just wouldn’t do.
+Lack estimates it’s a journey that consists of anywhere from 15 to 25 steps and several unnecessarily repetitive questions, like what’s your vehicle’s year, make and model?
+You’re right back to selecting a tyre you’ve already picked out online.

 “Every time you add a step to the process, you lose between 30% and 50% of your potential buyers.”